simov/grant/README.md

   // or Hapi
   ```
 5. Navigate to `/connect/facebook` to initiate the OAuth flow for Facebook, or navigate to `/connect/twitter` to initiate the OAuth flow for Twitter.
-6. Once the OAuth flow is completed you will receive the response data in the `/handle_facebook_response` route for Facebook, and in the `/handle_twitter_response` route for Twitter.
+6. Once the OAuth flow is completed you will receive the response data in the `/handle_facebook_callback` route for Facebook, or in the `/handle_twitter_callback` route for Twitter.

 *(also take a look at the [examples][grant-examples])*

 ## Get User Profile

-Once you have your access tokens secured, you can start making authorized requests on behalf of your users. **[Purest][purest]** is a generic REST API library that supports **hundreds** of REST API providers.
+Once you have your access tokens secured, you can start making authorized requests on behalf of your users. **[Purest][purest]** is a generic REST API client library that supports **hundreds** of REST API providers.

 For example, you may want to get the user's profile after the OAuth flow has completed: